-The total average monthly outstanding balances remained unchanged globally for 2017 renewal (2016: 20% increase).
-Pricing is done on a historic loss basis and adjusted to reflect changes in aggregate exposures at a country level.
+The total average monthly outstanding balances for UK and Europe remained materially unchanged for 2018 renewal (2017: unchanged).
+Pricing is performed on a historic loss basis and adjusted to reflect changes in aggregate exposures at a country level.

 There is potential for risk accumulation at a single storage site, or on an aggregate event basis at more than one site.